Chia-ling-Fong/LQ_SSFI_greens/README.md

 ---

-## 🔗 Citation
+## Citation

 If you use this dataset or code, please cite:

 > Fong, C.-L., et al. (2025).
-Generating Representative Mark-Resight Data and Applying a Standardized Site Fidelity Index to Study Green Turtle Foraging Aggregations. *[Journal Name]*.
+Generating Representative Mark-Resight Data and Applying a Standardized Site Fidelity Index to Study Green Turtle Foraging Aggregations.
+In review.

 ---

-## 🪪 License
+## License

 All materials in this repository are dedicated to the public domain under the [CC0 1.0 Universal License](https://creativecommons.org/publicdomain/zero/1.0/).

 ---

-## 🧵 Contact
+## Contact

 📧 Contact author:
 Chia-Ling Fong